 Finally, before you go adding a ton of ginger to every meal, note that eating too much can lead to the combined delights of heartburn and diarrhoea – so maybe just continue to enjoy that ginger in moderation!

 Want to learn more about the chemical compounds in food?
-‘Compound Interest: The Curious Chemistry of Food & Drink’ is available to pre-order now!
+‘Compound Interest: The Curious Chemistry of Food & Drink’ is available now!

 References & Further Reading